ska-sa/spead2/doc/migrate-3.rst

    spead2::send::stream_config().set_max_packet_size(9172).set_rate(1e6)

-For :ref:`py-ibverbs` ibverbs streams the changes are more significant.
+For :doc:`ibverbs <py-ibverbs>` streams the changes are more significant.
 There is now a :py:class:`spead2.send.UdpIbvStreamConfig` class that works similarly to :py:class:`spead2.send.StreamConfig`, but configures properties specific to the ibverbs stream.
 The old constructor is still available (but deprecated);